stalniy/casl/docs-src/src/content/pages/api/casl-ability-extra/en.md

   * `subjectType: SubjectType`
 * **Returns** an object with values from conditions.
 * **Usage**\
-  This function only processes values of conditions that are not objects.
+  This function processes values of conditions that are not objects.
 Makes sure to call `ability.can` on resulting object:

   ```ts
   import { defineAbility } from '@casl/ability';